-Figure 240.
-A meteorologic model using the SCS storm precipitation method with a component editor for all subbasins.
+Figure 261.
+A meteorologic model using the Hypothetical storm precipitation method with one component editor for all subbasins.

-The Component Editor for all subbasins in the meteorologic model specifies the parameter data for the storm (Figure 241).
-Each storm has only one time distribution type which must be selected from the list of available choices.
-The available types are Type 1, Type 1A, Type 2, and Type 3.
-Each storm is 24 hours long.
+The Component Editor for all subbasins in the meteorologic model specifies the parameter data for the storm (Figure 262).
+Each storm has a time distribution type which must be selected from the list of available choices.
+The available types are SCS Type 1, SCS Type 1A, SCS Type 2, and SCS Type 3.
+Each of the SCS storms are 24 hours long.
 The simulation must have a duration of 24 hours or longer.
 All precipitation values after the first 24 hours will be zero.
+Future versions of HEC-HMS will allow the user to choose a user specified temporal pattern, which can be shorter or longer than 24 hours.